Code-Institute-Submissions/marverMultimedia/README.md

 * [JQuery](https://jquery.com/) - The Library used to enhance the interactivity of the web page elements for cross-browser successful implementation
 * [PYTHON](https://www.python.org/) - The Language utilized to manage the Server Side connections with Database and relevant services
 * [Django](https://www.djangoproject.com/) - The Python Framework utilized to create a structured, stable and efficient application based on the Python language
-* [JWPLAYER](https://www.jwplayer.com/) - The video player utilized to enhance usability
+* [JWPLAYER](https://www.jwplayer.com/) - The video player utilized to enhance usability of the video delivery application
 * [JetBrains PyCharm](https://www.jetbrains.com/pycharm/) - The IDE used to develop and test the application

 ### More Information about build libraries